 The library currently has a growing collection of 11,500 books in Turkish and foreign languages and subscriptions to 24 periodical titles.
-The library keeps its collection up-to-date by acquiring books and catalogues published by museums, art centers, and galleries in Turkey and abroad.
+The library keeps its collection up-to-date by acquiring books and catalogs published by museums, art centers, and galleries in Turkey and abroad.
 Acquisitions are made via donation, exchange, and collaboration.

 Every Thursday, Istanbul Modern offers free admission to residents of Turkey.